FAO Allotment holders:

-Our play areas, open-air gyms and Multi-Use Games Areas remain open.
+Our play areas and outdoor gyms are open.
 Please follow the government’s national restrictions guidance.

-The Talkin Tarn Tearoom and kiosk takeaway service is closed until further notice.
 The site remains open with the public toilets open between 9am and 5pm.
-Visitors are asked to follow government guidance and exercise locally wherever possible.

 To ensure our allotment sites can remain open and users are safe, please refer to the National Allotments Society guidelines.